 During these challenging times that we’re facing today, it’s important that we find ways to stay fit.
 Given the global COVID-19 pandemic, this is not just for aesthetics.
 Overall health and longevity are of primary concern.
 Unfortunately, a major risk factor is people only getting their physical activity by being out and about.
 I’m here to tell you that is equally possible indoors.

 One of the best ways to do that is to perform cardio at home.
-These kinds of exercises are usually quite simple, and at home cardio can be pretty fun too.
+Among other at home exercises that are usually quite simple, and at home cardio can be pretty fun too.

 Things like P90X, Insanity and even Taebo have had a lot of success.
 They are all primarily cardio workouts that you can do from anywhere as long as you can view the content.
 Cardio at home has become increasingly feasible with the emergence of personalized online training.